history-banner

 Overview

-Our programme is diverse, international in focus and innovative.
-We will teach you the skills for effective research and analysis, helping to hone your ability to absorb, communicate and critically analyse complex information.
+Our programme is diverse, international in focus, and innovative.
+You will develop the skills needed for effective research and analysis, honing your ability to understand, communicate, and critically analyse complex information.

-Reflecting the globalised world we live in, the History curriculum covers a wide range of modern and contemporary European and non-European histories, exploring topics such as colonialism, decolonisation, immigration, ethnic minorities, racism and gender.
+Reflecting the globalised world we live in, the History curriculum covers a wide range of modern and contemporary European and non-European histories.
+Topics explored include colonialism, decolonisation, immigration, ethnic minorities, racism, and gender.

-As you progress through the course, we’ll challenge you with more in-depth explorations, and the subject matter will become increasingly complex.
-You can choose to specialise in either History, Politics or International Relations.
-You’ll be supported by a passionate teaching team who provide a dynamic learning environment and whose national and international expertise is embedded within the curriculum.
+As you progress through the course, we will challenge you with more in-depth explorations as the subject matter becomes increasingly complex.
+You can choose to specialise in History, Politics, or International Relations, all while being supported by a passionate teaching team in dynamic learning environments.

 Key features

-• Explore distinctive areas such as photographic history, history of sport and leisure, war and conflict, migration, ethnicity and racism.
+• Explore distinctive areas such as photographic history, the history of sport and leisure, war and conflict, migration, ethnicity, and racism.

-• Choose to specialise in either History, Politics or International Relations as you progress in your studies.
+• Choose to specialise in your area of interest: History, Politics or International Relations, tailoring your degree to your personal goals and passions.

-• Develop a wide range of transferable skills by learning how to research and communicate complex information effectively.
+• Develop a wide range of transferable skills by learning how to research and communicate complex information effectively, preparing you for postgraduate study or employment across various sectors.
 Our graduates use these skills to forge successful careers across a range of professions including teaching, the law, marketing and the heritage and museum sector.

 • Benefit from expert teaching delivered by our team of renowned academics, as well as gain wider knowledge and insight through organised trips to archives and museums such as The National Archives in London.